Skip to content

 We strongly recommend that you:

-• Continue to attend your classes if they are running, whether in-person or online
+• Continue to attend your classes if they are running

 • Check Blackboard and other unit communication channels